Limnoria/Limnoria-doc/develop/using_wrap.rst

     name in the dictionary.
 For no conversion, use None as the converter name in the dictionary.

-first
-    Tries each of the supplied converters in order and returns the result of the first successfully applied converter.

 reverse
     Reverse the argument list, apply the converters, and then reverse the argument list back.

-commalist
-    Looks for a comma separated list of arguments that match the supplied converter.
-Returns a list of the successfully converted arguments.
-If any of the arguments fail, this whole context fails.

 Final Word